tengstrand/lein-polylith/readme.md

 In our example, the *cmd-line* base has a dependency to the *user* component via the `:require` statement in *cmd-line/core.clj*.

-We can list all existing dependencies to other components by executing (from the workspace root):
+We can list all existing dependencies to other components by executing the [deps](#deps) command from the workspace root.
+By default, the name of the component interfaces are listed:
 ```
 $ cd ../..
 $ lein polylith deps